-The changing climate with its consequent effect on sea level is the most du jour topic of our time.
+The changing climate (In a later article Warming Climate and Entropy, posted in December 2019 – I have tried to throw some lights on the climate change processes of the interactive Fluid, Solid and Life Systems on Earth – the past, the present and the future) with its consequent effect on sea level is the most du jour topic of our time.
 It is not surprising – because there are many reasons for such popular attentions and human concerns.
 Some two-thirds of world’s seven billion people live within 100 miles of the coastline with the economic activities ranging from recreation to exploitation of sea resources to waterfront living, to gateways catering trade and commerce through many port and harbor infrastructure.

 There is a caveat however – that we should watch ourselves not to lose the voice of reason by yielding in to the mob mentality of bullying and accepting whatever floats around.
 The fluctuation of sea level with the consequent transgression and regression of the shoreline is a complex phenomenon – and as we will try to have a glimpse – it would appear that it is a complicated response to many forcings of various scales and magnitudes – both terrestrial and extra-terrestrial.